 - Possess current certification of “CPR for Healthcare Providers” or equivalent

-- Review and sign Allied Health Division Confidentiality Statement
+- Review and sign Nursing and Allied Health Division Confidentiality Statement

 - Attend a mandatory program orientation session